geoffmcl/cwd32/README.md

 Use -? to view the help.

-Essentially I ise it to create PC navigation batch files.
+Essentially I use it to create PC navigation batch files.

-A cmd of `cwd32 "-cst cwd32 src bld" c:\mdos\hcwd.bat"` will produce -
+A cmd of `cwd32 "-cst cwd32 src bld" c:\mdos\hcwd.bat` will produce -

 ```
 @D: